hajonsoft/hajonsoft-tiger/README.md

 ﻿### HAJonSoft Tiger

-Home of the Nest which is Dove 🕊  and Humming Bird combined.
+Home for Nest suite of applications.
+Nest is Dove 🕊  and Humming Bird combined.
 The code repo is called Tiger 🐅 (Animal).
 Repo uses an animal name while customer facing modules will use a bird name.

-* Humming Bird (Bird) allows a Munazim to login to own firebase account to administer travellers, apply for visa, scan passports or print reports.
+* Humming Bird (Bird) allows a Munazim to login to own firebase account to administer passengers, apply for visa, scan passports or print reports.
-* Dove (Bird) allows travellers to find and reserve trips
+* Dove (Bird) allows passengers to find and reserve trips

 To learn about HAJonSoft repos please watch this video [![image](https://user-images.githubusercontent.com/9623964/121062683-40adc680-c77a-11eb-8cc0-7488bd23c13e.png)](https://share.vidyard.com/watch/obRrErJQBGMkwu6khqmUiZ?)